 Display Boards and hanging system

-There are 30 exhibition panels in total with the configuration options of 8 ‘T’ joints, 6 ‘L’ joins and 5 ‘X’ joints to form different shapes.
+There are 20 exhibition panels in total with the configuration options of ‘L’ joins and ‘X’ joints to form different shapes.

 Each board is H2000mm x W900mm.

-There are approximately 100 hanging hooks available to use.
+There are approximately 50 hanging hooks available to use.
 The number of pictures that the hanging system will accommodate will vary on size, shape and weight of the work you wish to exhibit.
 Exhibitors are responsible for all aspects of their display and the use of the hanging system.